CBFLivUni/CollagenBiomechanics/tests/README.md

 ## The regression test and the reference output

 `test_regression.py` runs the pipeline on `data/` and compares the resulting summary to `expected/results_summary.csv` within a numerical tolerance (plot-path columns are ignored; NaN matches NaN).
 A change to any reported value will fail the test.

-Used to assess impact of changes to analysis approach/script...
+Useful to to assess impact of changes to analysis approach/script and make sure additional modifications don't change the data/output in an unexpected or unintended way.

 ```bash
 python 01_biomechanical_processing.py \